Sue Van Evra, BSc.PT, MSc, BHScPT, Dipl. Canine Rehab

 If you ask Sue what things she could not live without…one of the answers would be a dog!
 Sue is a huge dog-lover and her passion for the canine world makes her excited to be able to work with dogs and to use her experience and in-depth knowledge of physiotherapy principles to rehabilitate the canine population!

-Sue is completing her Diploma in Canine Rehabilitation and is on the Education Committee for the Animal Rehabilitation Division of the Canadian Physiotherapy Division so that she can make courses in Canine and Equine Rehabilitation available to physiotherapists in Canada.
+Sue is completed her Diploma in Canine Rehabilitation and is on the Education Committee for the Animal Rehabilitation Division of the Canadian Physiotherapy Division so that she can make courses in Canine and Equine Rehabilitation available to physiotherapists in Canada.

 When Sue is not working, she can be found training her new Golden Retriever puppy –‘Jane’, or running, road biking, swimming, or skate skiing with her fiancé Steve.